 Based on lake water characteristics, Wapasu Lake is classified as hypereutrophic (see A Brief Introduction to Limnology at end of this report).
-This is evidenced by high concentrations of total phosphorus (average $TP = 1525 \, \mu g/L$ ) and total Kjeldahl nitrogen (average $TN = 2.23 \, mg/L$ ) (Figure 3).
-Algal biomass was low during the summer 2007 (average chl $a = 3.13 \, \mu g/L$ ).
-Algal biomass increased from 1.5 $\mu g/L$ to 6.4 $\mu g/L$ over the course of the summer (Figure 3).

-Phosphorous concentrations increased throughout the summer (Figure 3).
-Nitrogen concentration declined from June to August, but increased from August to September 2007.
+Concentrations of total phosphorus (average TP = 1770 $\mu$ g/L), total Kjeldahl nitrogen (average TN = 2.82 mg/L), and algal biomass (average chlorophyll a concentration = 26.7 $\mu$ g/L) were in the hypereutrophic range (Figure 3).
+Algal biomass was low in early June, and then increased from 3.58 $\mu$ g/L to a maximum of 85.6 $\mu$ g/L over the course of the summer (Figure 3).
+Phosphorous and nitrogen concentrations held relatively steady until mid-September, when both increased sharply (Figure 3).
+An extreme increase in algal biomass between 16 August and 13 September tracked this pulse of nutrients into the lake.